 For certain categories of employees, the CLDRA lays down the requirement to provide a minimum level of services.
 According to Article 21 of the CLDRA, the continuity of indispensable services or production must be ensured in enterprises and institutions which satisfy the primary needs of the population and economy.
 The minimum level of services or production that must be ensured during a strike is determined by agreement of the parties.
+In the case of disagreements, the minimum level of services is determined by the public conciliator whose decision is binding on the parties (Article 21(3) of the CLDRA).
 The list of enterprises and institutions which satisfy the primary needs of the population and economy is established by the Government of the Republic of Estonia.